itsmattei/KEN/README.md

 training = Training.train()
 ```

+4. KEN injection

-4. Once the model is trained you can use KEN to extract the best k parameters for each model matrix and reset the others.
+Once the model is trained you can use KEN to extract the best k parameters for each model matrix and reset the others.
 In this repository we have created two versions of KEN:
   - **Injection** KEN injects the selected KDE parameters into a pre-trained model.
   - **Reset** KEN resets to their pre-trained value the not selected parameters into the fine-tuned model.